 You’re probably getting used to your new phone, but it takes time to truly become a master of the Pixel.
 It would be impossible to know about every single feature the device has to offer.
 That’s why we’ve put together this list of Pixel and Pixel XL tips and tricks to try out.

-Learn the basics of your new phone
+Learn the basics of your new phone and camera

 Keep searching from the home screen